 - heat and/or cold therapies

-Surgery may be an option for severe PsA in the hip that isn’t responding to other treatment measures.
-Your doctor might recommend a hip arthroplasty, also known as a total hip replacement.
+Surgery may be an option for severe PsA in the hip that is not responding to other treatments.

 A doctor may first recommend surgery to help

 - improve your quality of life

 It’s important to discuss all options with a healthcare professional, as there may be side effects associated with surgery.

 What does psoriatic arthritis in the hip feel like?

 The Arthritis Foundation suggests that hip pain caused by PsA is typically felt in your buttocks, groin, and outer thigh.
 It could affect one or both sides.